readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

 ## Step 6.
 Check snapshotting

 As soon as ReadySet is connected to the database, it starts storing a snapshot of your database tables on disk.
 This snapshot will be the basis for ReadySet to cache query results, and ReadySet will keep its snapshot and cache up-to-date automatically by listening to the database's replication stream.
-Queries can be cached in ReadySet only once the tables they access have finished the initial snapshotting process.
+Queries can be cached in ReadySet only once all tables have finished the initial snapshotting process.

 In this step, you'll check the status of the snapshotting process.
 Snapshotting can take between a few minutes to several hours, depending on the size of your dataset.